grotaxel/ChIRP-MS_TBEV_GO_enrichment_analysis_script/README.md

 # ChIRP-MS TBEV GO enrichment analysis script

 This R script describes the method used to perform GO Term enrichment analysis of the core and extended protein interactomes of the TBEV genome.
-This includes the generation of dendrograms of GO terms for each category reduced by semantic similarity, as well as the associated tables containing the GO terms represented among the proteins of interest.
+This includes the generation of GO terms dendrograms for each category (BP, CC, MF) reduced by semantic similarity, as well as the associated tables containing the GO terms represented among the proteins of interest.

 ## Libraries